12 Stunning Photos From Pakistan’s Gilgit-Baltistan

 A couple taking in aerial views of Chatorkhand and Ishkoman Valley at sunset.

-The Karakoram Highway as it twists and turns between some of the Earth’s highest peaks.
+The Karakoram Highway twists and turns between some of the Earth’s highest peaks.
 The KKH is one of the highest paved roads in the world, crossing the Khunjerab Pass between China and Pakistan at 4,733 meters (15, 528 feet).
-The KKH connects China’s Xinjiang Uyghur Autonomous Region with Pakistan’s Gilgit-Baltistan, Khyber-Pakhtunkhwa and Punjab Provinces.
+The KKH connects China’s Xinjiang Uyghur Autonomous Region with Pakistan’s Gilgit-Baltistan, Khyber-Pakhtunkhwa, and Punjab Provinces.